gyalmo/Twitter-Bot/Introduction.md

 - Twython library of python is used to communicate with twitter API and facilitates streaming twitter API.
 - Apply for twitter API.

-Steps -
+# Steps -
 1 Apply for a Twitter Developer account

 2 Create a Twitter Application (pi bot)

-Set the date and time for the system
+3 Set the date and time for the system

-Now we have the API keys which will be used in the program for sending the tweets .
+4 Now we have the API keys which will be used in the program for sending the tweets .

-Open Python 3 IDLE.
+5 Open Python 3 IDLE.

-We will Create a new file and paste your API keys from apps.twitter.com into variables.
+6 We will Create a new file and paste your API keys from apps.twitter.com into variables.

-And , then we will Create another new file and import Twython from the twython module.
+7 And , then we will Create another new file and import Twython from the twython module.

-We will make a connection with the Twitter API using this set of keys .
+8 We will make a connection with the Twitter API using this set of keys .

-This uses the API’s update_status() function to send a tweet containing the text.
+9 This uses the API’s update_status() function to send a tweet containing the text.

+10 We can send some text as a tweet.